patchell/LLRDgen/README.md

 Readme.nd

+Feb 23, 2023
+	The parse table looks like it is being generated correctly.
+It at least works with the simple example that is always used in compiler books (In my case, The Dragon Book 2nd edition).
+	Next up, generate code.
+	By the way, that part is going to be very minimal.

 Feb 20, 2023
 	Something got goofed up.
 This time with the project file.
 So once again, I start over.
 Well, not completely.